VishnuGShephertz/App42Wear-Push-Notification/README.md

 This sample project explain how can we App42 PushNotification API in different ways to send Push Notification to device as well as sink them with Android Wearables.
 >Please go through with [Android Wear Getting Started] (http://blogs.shephertz.com/2014/07/24/android-wear-getting-started/)if you are new to Android Wear.

-Here you can learn how to configure different type of PushNotification using App42 PushNotification API on device as well as on Android Wearable.
+Here you can learn how to configure different type of PushNotification using App42 PushNotification API on device as well as on Android Wearable.</br>
-1. Basic Push Notification
+1. Basic Push Notification</br>
-2. Image based Push Notification
+2. Image based Push Notification</br>
-3. Big Content Based Push Notification
+3. Big Content Based Push Notification</br>
-4. Multiple Page based Push Notifications
+4. Multiple Page based Push Notifications</br>

 # Running Sample